 The "NeoGenomics", "Genoptix", "Clarient", "Inivata", and "Trapelo" company names and certain logos have been trademarked with the United States Patent and Trademark Office.
-We have trademarked or have applications pending for the brand names NEO COMPREHENSIVE, NEO EXPAND, NEOLINK, NEOLAB, NEOACCESS, NEOTYPE, NEOSITE, CHART, COMPASS, FLEXREPORT, HEMEFISH, MULTIOMYX, NEOVUE, NEOLYTX, NEOACCELERATE, NEOENGAGE, NEOPIXEL, NEONUCLEUS, NEOSEEK, NEOEXPLORE, NEOUNIVERSITY, PATHSITE, QUICKPATH, TAM-SEQ, ETAM-SEQ, INVISION, INVISIONSEQ, INVISIONFIRST, INVISIONSCAN, RADAR, and NEORADAR.
-We also have trademarked or have pending trademarks for the marketing slogans "SERVING PATIENTS, SAVING LIVES", "PUTTING THE CAN IN CANCER", "TAKING CANCER PERSONALLY", and "UNIVERSAL FUSION EXPRESSION".
+We have trademarked or have applications pending for the brand names NEO COMPREHENSIVE, NEO EXPAND, NEOLINK, NEOLAB, NEOACCESS, NEOTYPE, NEOSITE, CHART, COMPASS, eCOMPASS, FLEXREPORT, HEMEFISH, MULTIOMYX, NEOVUE, NEOHELIX, NEONET, NEOLYTX, NEOACCELERATE, NEOENGAGE, NEOPIXEL, NEONUCLEUS, NEOSEEK, NEOEXPLORE, NEOUNIVERSITY, PATHSITE, QUICKPATH, TAM-SEQ, INVISION, INVISIONSEQ, INVISIONFIRST, INVISIONFIRST-LUNG, INVISIONSCAN, PANTRACER, RADAR, and NEORADAR.
+We also have trademarked or have pending trademarks for the marketing slogans "SERVING PATIENTS, SAVING LIVES", "TAKING CANCER PERSONALLY", and "UNIVERSAL FUSION EXPRESSION".
 Any other trademarks, registered marks and trade names appearing in this Annual Report on Form 10-K are the property of their respective holders.